 Both properties are located near existing federal offices, making them logical sites for a government looking to move to cheaper space away from downtown, said Darren Fleming, principal managing partner at Cresa Ottawa.

 “This could easily be both developers just getting their ducks in a row for the potential future need,” said Mr. Fleming.
 “It may be speculative, it may not be.
 But neither of those owners are likely to break ground without a tenant in place, and the tenant would almost certainly be the federal government.”

 As far as he knows, Public Works hasn’t issued any tenders for space in either neighbourhood, he said.
 Public Works spokesperson Sébastien Bois told OBJ last week “there is no requirement for space at this time” at Terminal Avenue.

 The proposed tower at the Holland Cross development, which is owned by LaSalle Investment Management, would add about 180,000 square feet of office space to the complex, currently the site of a pair of eight-storey buildings.

-The new structure would be located on about 3.4 acres of land on the southwest corner of the property at the corner of Hamilton Avenue North and Bullman Street.
+The new structure would be located on about 3.4 acres of land on the southeast corner of the property at the corner of Hamilton Avenue North and Bullman Street.
 The site is less than 250 metres from the Tunney’s Pasture Transitway station and just south of the Tunney’s Pasture federal government complex.